 It’s time to fall back: What the return to standard time means for you and how to cope

-Gaining an hour of sleep is beneficial, said Amy Bohnert, professor of clinical and developmental psychology at Loyola University Chicago.
+Gaining an hour of sleep has its benefits, but many aren’t fans of the early sunset.

-You can get an extra hour of sleep this Sunday thanks to the ending of daylight saving time and a return to standard time, but that also means the sun will set an hour earlier — and that can have an effect on your health, says a local expert.
+You can get an extra hour of sleep this Sunday thanks to the ending of daylight saving time and a return to standard time, but that also means the sun will set an hour earlier — and that can have an effect on your health, a local expert says.

 On Sunday, you might see the sun setting as early as 4:40 p.m. in Chicago, according to Time and Date’s website.
 By the end of the month, the sun could be setting as early as 4:20 p.m.